kata-containers/community/CONTRIBUTING.md

 ### Stable branch backports

 Kata Containers maintains a number of stable branch releases.
-Bug fixes to the master branch are selectively applied to (or "backported") these stable branches.
+Bug fixes to the main branch are selectively applied to (or "backported") these stable branches.

 In order to aid identification of commits that potentially should be backported to the stable branches, all PRs submitted must be labeled with